shapediver/StargateWebClientExample/README.md

 ## Planned extensions

   * Extend the "GET DATA" handler by an example on how to send data to [structured inputs](https://help.shapediver.com/doc/inputs-and-outputs#Defininginputs-Usefloatingparametersasstructuredinputs).
   * Implement an example "BAKE DATA" handler, allowing to get structured data from [output components](https://help.shapediver.com/doc/shapediver-output#ShapeDiverOutput-clientUsagewithdesktopclients).

+## Related links

+You can find a similar example for connecting .NET applications to ShapeDiver [here](https://github.com/shapediver/StargateDotNetClientExample).